-In view of the complex nature of these research requirements and the apparent broad application of energy-flow analysis to transportation systems and project planning, further specific research on the application of the methodology requires the careful preparation of a study design.
+In view of the complex nature of these research requirements and the apparent broad application of energy-flow analysis to transportation systems and project planning, further specific research on the application of the methodology required careful preparation of study designs.

-The objective of this project is to develop a study design for a program of research that will provide evaluations of the application of the energy-flow methodology to the planning of transportation facilities and services.
-Particular attention will be given to the social-cultural and esthetic considerations that have not been adequately accounted for in preceding studies.
+The objective of this project was to develop study designs for a program of research that will provide evaluations of the application of the energy-flow methodology to the planning of transportation facilities and services.
+Particular attention to the social-cultural and esthetic considerations that have not been adequately accounted for in preceding studies is provided in the study designs.